 We shall start by creating the starting time for the waste water pump operation.
-To do so, select the cell in the first row near the column Type of time.
-Open the relevant context menu, and select Create time grid; this opens a dialog, enabling you to create a time grid.
+To do so, select the cell in the first row in the Type of time column.
+We use the Create time grid context menu item to open a dialog for the creation of a time grid.
 Once you activate the checkbox As cyclic time, the additional fields are activated.